PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I want to be a hero."

 "Yeah, but why?
-I mean, before, I'd sooner die than be foreced to  listen to your story, but since we're probably going to die down here anyway," Boltac said with a smile.
+I mean, before, I'd sooner die than be forced to  listen to your story, but since we're probably going to die down here anyway," Boltac said with a smile.

 "Why are you so cheery about it?"

 "You don't know nuttin, kid?
 This is an adventure.
 Of course, my favorite adventures are trading expeditions, but same thing.
 And the First Rule of Adventures is: They're always miserable.
-If you expect that -- if uou expect the worst -- then you have a much better time of it."
+If you expect that -- if you expect the worst -- then you have a much better time of it."

 "You mean like my feet and those boots?"
 Relan said, wiggling his bruised and battered toes.